zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (dm: :zeek:type:`dns_mapping`)

    Generated when an internal DNS lookup succeeded but an earlier attempt did not.
-Bro keeps an internal DNS cache for host names and IP addresses it has already resolved.
+Zeek keeps an internal DNS cache for host names and IP addresses it has already resolved.
 This event is generated when a subsequent lookup produces an answer for a query that was marked as failed in the cache.